swift-earth-science/tropess-notes/book/intro-datasets-special-megacities.md

 # Megacities

-## CrIS SNPP
+## CrIS Suomi NPP

-These products are retrieved from [CrIS SNPP](intro-instruments) measurements for a 3º x 3º area centered on Beijing, Delhi, Karachi, Lagos, Los Angeles, Mexico City, Sao Paulo, and Tokyo cities.
+These products are retrieved from [CrIS Suomi NPP](intro-instruments) measurements for a 3º x 3º area centered on Beijing, Delhi, Karachi, Lagos, Los Angeles, Mexico City, Sao Paulo, and Tokyo cities.

 ### Beijing